 2. Generate private key and CSR file

-In linux server, you can run following command on terminal to generate private key and CSR file.
+In a Linux server, you can run the following command on the terminal to generate a private key and CSR file.

 $ openssl req -new -newkey rsa:2048 -nodes -keyout mydomain.com.key -out mydoain.com.csr

-When you run the command, you will be asked for Country ID, domain name, registrant email, etc. For the domain name, you have to fill it with valid domain name that will use the certificate.
-For the registrant email, its better if you use your domain email account e.g. yourname@yourdomain.com.
+When you run the command, you will be asked for Country ID, domain name, registrant email, etc. For the domain name, you have to fill it with a valid domain name that will use the certificate.
+For the registrant email, it is better if you use your domain email account e.g. yourname@yourdomain.com.

-After you run the command, there will be mydomain.com.key (private key) and mydomain.com.csr (CSR) in your current directory location.
+After you run the command, there will be mydomain.com.key (private key) and mydomain.com.csr (CSR) in your current directory.

 3. Activate your certificate